Refinancing your home to a lower rate or longer term is the most common way to lower your monthly payment.

 Get rid of PMI

 Private mortgage insurance (PMI) protects lenders in case a borrower defaults on their mortgage payments.
-If you put a down payment that’s less than 20% on your new home, you will have PMI.
+If you put down less than 20% on your home, you’re required to carry PMI, which can add $30 to $70 per month for every $100,000 you borrow.

-Since PMI can add a few hundred dollars to your monthly payment, it is best to remove PMI as soon as you have 20% equity in your home (your equity is how much you owe subtracted from the original purchase price or the appraised value at the time of purchase).
-Your lender will automatically drop your PMI once you reach 22% equity, but you can request cancellation once you hit the 20% mark.
+You can request for your lender to remove PMI as soon as you have 20% equity in your home (your equity is how much you owe subtracted from the original purchase price or the appraised value at the time of purchase).
+Your lender must automatically drop your PMI once you reach 22% equity, but you can request cancellation once you hit the 20% mark.

 If your home’s value has gone up with the market, you will need to refinance to remove the PMI since a new appraisal is required to prove you have enough equity.